PhiBabin/audio_ampli_mcu/README.md

 ```bash
 arduino-cli lib install rp2040-encoder-library@0.1.2 InputDebounce@1.6.0 MCP23S17@0.5.1 RP2040_PWM@1.7.0 IRremote@4.4.1
 ```
- 6. Compile project
+ 6. Compile the project, this will generate a `audio_ampli_mcu.ino.uf2` that can be drag and drop on the Usb storage of the Pi Pico
 ```bash
 arduino-cli compile -b rp2040:rp2040:rpipico  path/to/git/repo/audio_ampli_mcu/src/audio_ampli_mcu/
 ```
- 7. You can upload it by passing the `--upload` option.
+ 7. You can upload it by passing the `--upload` option and specifying the port `--port COM5`.